nodecross/nodex-docs/source/unid/index.md

 - Linux Kernel x86-64 (64 bit)
 - FreeRTOS

-### UNiD HUB
+### NodeX HUB

-UNiD HUB is a control plane for message routing between EDGEs and dynamic access control of devices.
+NodeX HUB is a control plane for message routing between EDGEs and dynamic access control of devices.
 It consists of the following components;

 - **E2E secure socket**: This component supports establishing authenticated channels with the EDGEs.
 - **Message routing**: This component supports relaying encrypted messages on a publish/subscribe model between EDGEs.